-The Littleton Conservation Land Stewardship Program is for properties of the Littleton Conservation Trust and town-owned properties administered by The Littleton Conservation Commission and the Board of Selectmen.
+The Littleton Conservation Land Stewardship Program is for properties of the Littleton Conservation Trust and town-owned properties administered by the Littleton Conservation Commission and the Board of Selectmen.

 How to Become a Land Steward

-Minimum Duties of Land Stewards
+Basic Responsibilities of Littleton Land Stewards

-- Walk the property (trails, paths, roads, parking areas) at least once every two months.
+Walk the property (trails, paths, roads, parking areas) at least once every two months.

-- As Land Steward, you do not have authority to police, exclude, or discipline people on the property.
+As a Land Steward, you do not have authority to police, exclude, or discipline people on the property.
 If you observe someone violating the Rules and Regulations for the conservation property, you should report them to the Director of Land Stewardship.
 For criminal activity, immediately notify the Police Department.
 For fires, immediately notify the Fire Department.

-- If, for any reason, you are no longer able to continue as an active Land Steward, please notify the Director of Land Stewardship.
+If, for any reason, you are no longer able to continue as an active Land Steward, please notify the Director of Land Stewardship.

 Note: The Littleton Trail Crew (under the direction of Jim O’Neil and other volunteers) takes care of heavier duty projects on a regular basis at most conservation areas.

-Suggested Additional Tasks
+Suggested Optional Tasks

-- Offer to lead, or co-lead, along with other Land Stewards or Trust members, a public tour or guided walk for residents.
+Offer to lead, or co-lead, along with other Land Stewards or Trust members, a public tour or guided walk for residents.